Rajghat, Morang

 Rajghat is a small village in the Urlabari Municipality, comprising two wards; 8 and 9 in the Morang District in the Koshi Zone of south-eastern Nepal.
 It is located in North-East part of Morang and 1.5 kilometers south of the East West national highway of Nepal (Mahendra Highway, Urlabari).
 Durgapuri Bazar is the local town of Rajghat.
-This place is one of the major habitat of indigenous Dhimal, Santhal,and Mushahar communities.
+It is one of the major habitats of indigenous Dhimal, Santhal, and Mushahar communities.

 Demography

 Rajghat has a growing population, and the major ethnicities living there are Brahmins, Chhettri, Limbu, Rai, Tamang, Tharu, Newar, Dhimal, Santhal, Musahar and various others.
-Religions in Rajghat are Hindu's, Kirant's, Muslims, Buddhists, and Christians.
-As of 2011, National Polpulation Census, the official total population of Rajghat stood at 12,535 and 2,803 households.
+Religions in Rajghat are Hindus, Kirants, Muslims, Buddhists, and Christians.
+As of 2011, National Population Census, the official total population of Rajghat stood at 12,535 and 2,803 households.

 Climate

 The climate of Rajghat is hot and humid during summer, and mild and dry during winter.
-During the summer, temperatures can reach 35–36 degrees Celsius, and the low in winter is about 2 degrees Celsius.
+During the summer, temperatures can reach 35–36 °C (95 °F), and in winters it can go as low as 2 °C (35 °F).
 Rainfall is abundant during the monsoon season (June–September).
 There is little or no rainfall during winter, which makes it ideal for harvesting crops such as rice, wheat and mustard.